Investigators

 Derek O’Keeffe

-Professor Dermot Brougham is an Associate Professor of Physical Chemistry at University College Dublin.
-His Group studies microscale dynamics in condensed matter using advanced nuclear magnetic resonance (NMR) techniques.
-Dynamics largely determine emergent physical properties; the information informs the design of the next-generation nano-composite materials.
-In CÚRAM, his Group fabricates responsive 3D-printable magnetic-nanoparticle/peptide composite hydrogels as next-generation supports for tissue engineering.
+Dermot Brougham (UCD) is a lecturer of Physical Chemistry.
+His research in magnetic nanomaterials for biomedicine and in particular for his contributions to nanoparticle contrast agents for MRI.
+He studies microscale dynamics in condensed matter using advanced nuclear magnetic resonance (NMR) techniques.
+In CÚRAM, Dermot’s group fabricates responsive 3D-printable magnetic-nanoparticle/peptide composite hydrogels as next-generation supports for tissue engineering.

 Dimitrios Zeugolis